ncls-p/llm-to-blog-key-points-dataset/README.md

 - 🔄 Interactive mode
 - 🔌 Works with any OpenAI compatible API
 - 📝 ShareGPT format conversion for fine-tuning
+- ✅ Fact-checking of key points using Ollama's Bespoke-MiniCheck model

 ## Installation 🛠️